nevans/d_heap/README.md

 However, I was surprised to find that—at least for some benchmarks—my pure ruby heap implementation was much slower than inserting into and popping from a fully sorted array.
-The reason for this surprising result: Although it is `O(n)`, `memcpy` has a _very_ small constant factor, and calling `<=>` from ruby code has relatively _much_ larger constant factors.
+The reasons for this surprising result: Although it is `O(n)`, `memcpy` has a _very_ small constant factor, and calling `<=>` from ruby code has relatively _much_ larger constant factors.
 If your queue contains only a few thousand items, the overhead of those extra calls to `<=>` is _far_ more